Louisville Zoo: Incidents

-On June 29, 1994, a man was picked up and dropped several times by an African elephant named Kenya.
+On June 29, 1994, a man was picked up and dropped several times by a female African elephant named Kenya.
 As a result of the man's injuries, his spleen and part of his pancreas were removed.
-The elephant had just finished giving rides to zoo visitors and was being led away when she wandered off and picked up the man.
-Zoo officials said that the elephant, who was normally considered calm and docile, was just "horsing around".
+Kenya had just finished giving rides to zoo visitors and was being led away when she wandered off and picked up the man.
+Zoo officials said that Kenya, who was normally considered calm and docile, was just "horsing around".

 On June 1, 2009, the zoo train derailed.
 Three open-air cars and the engine went off the tracks and caused the passenger car to topple over, due to excessive speed and operator inexperience.
 The incident injured 22 people.
 An Indiana family that was on the train when the accident happened sued the Louisville Zoo.
 Amy and Darren Bamforth filed the lawsuit on June 10, 2009.
 Another family in Louisville who was on the train, also filed a suit.
 They sought unspecified monetary damages as well as a court order preventing the zoo from altering or destroying the train while the lawsuit proceeds.
 A spokesman for the zoo declined to comment.
 The zoo train was closed for four years.
 On July 2, 2013, the zoo train reopened to the public after buying new trains and investing in expanded training procedures.
 All legal actions regarding the incident were concluded as of October 2015.
 The two trains were eventually sold at auction in 2021 after shutting down in March 2019 due to the sinkhole.
 One went to Fort Worth Zoo in Fort Worth, Texas and the other went to Buffalo Trace Distillery in Franklin County, Kentucky.
 As of early 2024, there are eventual plans to get new trains.

 On March 6, 2019, the zoo found a sinkhole after part of a mine collapsed in an undeveloped area near Mega Cavern.